 The PiVAT Decision Tool is not a magic button that you just fill out the form - and the right answer pops out on the other end.
 The purpose of this tool is to help you 'count the cost' from God's perspective - which is complete, not your viewpoint - which is limited.
 Luke 14:28 - Which of you, wishing to build a tower, does not first sit down and count the cost to see if he has the resources to complete it?

 3. The PiVAT Decision Tool - helps you seek God on even the factors that affect this decision; it encourages you to seek Godly counsel, and submit to God's perfect will and timing for you in this situation.
+Sometimes surrendering to His timing is even more difficult than surrendering to His will.
 Trust Him!
 He will lead you in the way chosen for you, in the way that is best for you - because He loves you, and you asked.

 Some Thoughts About Decision Making